cashapp/tempest/docs/guide/testing.md

 ## Other Testing Frameworks

 Tempest testing is compatible with other testing frameworks.
 You'll need to write your own integration code.
-Feel free to reference the above implementations.
+Feel free to reference the implementations above.

 ---